 In 2017, baker job vacancies rose by 29%.
-Demand is strong for qualified and/or experienced bakers.
-This is because:
+Demand is strong for qualified or experienced bakers because:

 - experienced bakers often go overseas to work

-- not enough people are completing training, such as bakery apprenticeships, to replace those leaving the job
+- not enough people are completing baking training to replace those leaving the job

 - people are often discouraged from doing the job, or do not stay in it long, due to the early starts.

-The job of baker appears on Immigration New Zealand's Immediate Skill Shortage List, which means the Government is actively encouraging skilled bakers from overseas to find work in New Zealand.
+Baker appears on Immigration New Zealand's immediate skill shortage list.
+This means the Government is actively encouraging skilled bakers from overseas to work in New Zealand.

 Temporary baker jobs common during peak periods

-Many bakeries take on assistants on a temporary basis during peak periods such as Christmas.
+Many bakeries take on temporary assistants during peak periods such as Christmas.

-Working as an assistant is a good way to get a taste of the job, as well as providing useful contacts for getting into the industry.
+Working as an assistant is a good way to get a feel for the job, as well as providing useful contacts for getting into the industry.